 Stress and Anxiety in Pets

-While we daren’t use the phrase ‘pandemic’, it’s no secret that stress and anxiety is on the rise in our pets, and seeing them upset or frightened is every owner’s nightmare.
+Stress and anxiety are on the rise in our pets, and seeing them upset or frightened is every owner’s nightmare.
 It can be debilitating and make us feel helpless.
-The good news is, there is a way of dealing with it!
+The good news is that there is a way of dealing with pet anxiety.

 Recognising The Signs

 So how do you recognise the signs of stress or anxiety in your pet?
 These indicators might be obvious or, commonly in the case of cats, more subtle.
 If your pet is displaying any of these behaviours but seems ‘relaxed’ at other times, that does not mean your pet is not anxious!
 Animals can be very stoic and learn to mask these behaviours, especially if they have been previously punished for them (consider dogs or cats who have been rescued or rehomed.)

 Quite often we will not know our pets are anxious until we notice these undesirable behaviours;

 - Soiling indoors

 - Destruction in the home- common in separation anxiety